rookford343/IPLookup/README.md

 # IPLookup

-IPLookup is a network security tool that allows a user to take a list of IP addresses from a Firewall, IDS, Logs, etc. and determine if their is a risk associated with letting that IP address into your network.
+IPLookup is a network security tool that allows a user to take a list of IP addresses from a Firewall, IDS, Logs, etc. and determine if there is a risk associated with letting that IP address into your network.

 ### Tech